 During games: We’d ask that parents provide encouragement only, not instruction, to all players on the pitch and desist from infringing on those areas that are rightly the domain of the team coach.
 Young players, in particular, get confused when they are receiving multiple messages from the sideline.

 Football Development Committee

-Apart from the formal structures, the club’s FDC will also provide ad-hoc support to individual players, coaches and mentors and the different club teams as required.
-This will be in the form of temporary groups of our more experienced coaches, gathered to provide dedicated, targeted and specific support and guidance when requested – say to assist individual teams address specific problems they may have.
+Apart from the formal structures, the club’s FDC will also provide ad-hoc support to individual players, coaches, mentors and the individual club teams as required.
+This will be in the form of temporary groups of our more experienced coaches, gathered to provide dedicated, targeted and specific support and guidance when requested – say to assist an individual team address specific problems it may have.

-This function should prove to be of great assistance to each of our current 54 teams, their coaches, mentors and players from time to time.
+This function should prove to be of great assistance to each of our current 58 teams, their coaches, mentors and players, from time to time.

 “Develop the player and the players will develop the team”